totoroot/dotfiles/README.md

 2. Boot into the installer.

+3. Create the mount directories with `mkdir -p /mnt/boot`.

 3. Do your partitions and mount your root to `/mnt`.
 I recommend first doing `sudo su` for ease of use.
 Be careful with those labels though.

-5. Run `nixos-generate-config --root /mnt` to produce the default `configuration.nix` and `hardware-configuration.nix`.
+4. Check whether everything is mounted correctly by running `lsblk`.
+Check disk labels by running `blkid`.

+4. Install `git` with `nix-env -iA nixos.git`.

-4. Make sure you've got a working network connection and clone the repo with `git clone https://codeberg.org/totoroot/dotfiles /mnt/etc/nixos`.
+5. Make sure you've got a working network connection and clone the repo with `git clone https://codeberg.org/totoroot/dotfiles /mnt/etc/nixos`.

-6. In case this fails, `git` might not be installed.
-Run `nix-env -iA nixos.git` to install and repeat step 4.
+6. Think of a good name for your new host and create a directory for it with `mkdir -p /mnt/etc/nixos/hosts/<new-host>`.

+5. Run `nixos-generate-config --root /mnt/etc/nixos/hosts/<new-host>` to produce the default `configuration.nix` and `hardware-configuration.nix`.

 7. For a new host enter the cloned repo and duplicate an existing configuration (`cd nixos && cp -r hosts/purple hosts/<new-host>`) and make adjustments with `nano hosts/<new-host>/default.nix`.